 You can add lots of different events through markup.
 Local businesses can use it to highlight classes, workshops and festivals.

-Here’s what the SERP result looks like when a local NYC theatre has markup on its concert schedule page:
+Here’s what the SERP result looks like when a local NYC theater has markup on its concert schedule page:

 Here’s another great example – the New York City events calendar: